area73/blackjack/ADR.md

 ## Server

 **Koa**: Koa is a new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.

+### State

+Since our server is stateless , we need to set a mechanism to let the server store information between API calls.

+In order to do so we are going to share a token between server and client to identify session.
+For the sake of simplicity we are going to share a random hash, in a more elaborated project we could use JWT as an example

+### Persistance layer

+Since we are keeping track of each game , we need to persist that information for future recovery.

+We can use a Database like MySQL or postgreSQL or even noSQL data bases like Mongo and we can persist the data on file or just in memory.
+In this case I'm choosing **lowDB** which they describe as Simple to use type-safe local JSON database